Gambit (Marvel Comics): The Mutant Massacre

 After his exile from New Orleans, he wandered the world and became a master professional thief, making many contacts (and quite a few enemies).
 During this period, Gambit found he had an uncontrollable amount of energy flowing through him, to the point that he could not withstand it.
 Desperate, Gambit went to Mister Sinister for help.
-Sinister modified Gambit's power by removing a portion of Gambit's brain stem, making him significantly less powerful, but able to control the still considerably large amount of power in him.
+Sinister modified Gambit's power by removing a portion of Gambit's brain stem, making him significantly less powerful, but able to control the still considerable amount of power in him.
 Years later, a much younger version of Mister Sinister surgically returned it, upon Gambit's request, when Gambit time-traveled to the 19th century.

 However, Sinister wanted the favor returned, so Gambit carried out various missions for him.
 For the last of these operations, Gambit gathered together a group of mercenaries which Sinister named the Marauders.
 Mister Sinister then ordered Gambit to lead Sabretooth, Blockbuster, Prism, and Riptide into the tunnels under New York City — while unknown to Gambit however — Mister Sinister had also ordered Scalphunter, Arclight, Harpoon, Malice, Scrambler and Vertigo into the tunnels.
-The group of Scalphunter followed the Morlock Tommy and their goal was to wipe out the Morlocks.
+The group of Scalphunter followed the Morlock Tommy, and their goal was to wipe out the Morlocks.
 Gambit was unable to prevent the Marauders from killing a considerable number of Morlocks, but he was able to save a single child named Sarah, who would grow up to be Marrow, the leader of the mutant terrorist group Gene Nation.
 Gambit long kept his involvement with Mister Sinister and his mission in the massacre a secret from his fellow X-Men, much to their eventual displeasure.